-The Master of Art Program in European and Russian Studies is unusual in its embrace of the entire spectrum of European nations and cultures.
-Its requirements allow students to choose a particular national or thematic focus, geared to their individual interests and language skills, but also ensure that students acquaint themselves with the traditions and issues associated with the other parts of Europe.
+The Master of Arts Program in European and Russian Studies is unusual in its embrace of all of Europe, east as well as west.
+The program allows students to choose a regional focus, while also ensuring familiarity with those parts of Europe outside that focus.
 Students specializing in Russia and Eastern Europe, for example, will concentrate their efforts in that area, but will also take courses relating to Central and Western Europe.
 As an interdisciplinary program, the E&RS MA allows for concentration in a variety of humanities (languages, literatures, history, art, music) and social science (political science, economics, sociology, anthropology) disciplines, as well as law.
 The program is suited both to students who wish to pursue further academic studies and to students interested in pursuing careers in policy, journalism, teaching, human rights, development and NGOs.

-Fields of Study: European languages and literatures; economics; history; political science; law; music; sociology and other social sciences.
+Fields of Study: European languages and literatures; economics; history; human rights; journalism; law; music; policy; political science; sociology; and other social sciences.